security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-`Parent` describes a hierarchical, time-bound relationship between two organizations that are part of the same branch of a security force.
+`Organization: Parent` describes a hierarchical, time-bound relationship between two organizations that are part of the same branch of a security force.
 The parent is “above” or distinct and separate from the organization in some way.
 As a rule of thumb, generally parent organizations control the units that operate in the parent’s Area of Operations \(but not always\).

 > For example, in Mexico `8 Zona Militar` is a parent of `19 Regimiento de Caballería Motorizada` between 15 May 1999 and 20 November 2006.

 Over time, an organization may have different parents.
 Organizations can have multiple parent relationships at the same time.
 For example, sources could indicate an organization has detachments of personnel seconded to other different organizations at the same time.

-In our data model`Parent` relationships are different from `Organization memberships`.
+In our data model `Organization: Parent` relationships are different from `Organization: Membership`.
 Often when there is an "operation" or "joint task force", it may not have have personnel of its own.
 Rather,  personnel from a range of different organizations are assigned to it.
 Generally, these types of arrangements don’t put the operation “above” the unit in the organizational chart.
 Rather, they are “on the same level” as it.
-We outline these types of relationships using the field `Organization memberships`, which is documented below.
+We outline these types of relationships using the field `Organization: Membership`, which is documented below.

-## Parent relationship classification {#organization_organization_classification}
+## Parent relationship: Classification {#organization_parent_classification}

 ### Description